MIRECC / CoE

 The Calmer Life Participant Workbook may be used to accompany the Clinician Intervention Manual or may be used as a self-help resource.
 It contains modules addressing topics related to worry/stress, instructions for practicing skills used to reduce worry/stress, and records for participants to track their worry/stress and skills practice.
 The workbook can be distributed through community or faith-based organizations regardless of whether they offer mental health counseling.
 Published 10/2018.

-Note: The health care information provided in these materials is for educational purposes only.
+Please note that the health care information provided in these materials is for educational purposes only.
 It does not replace the role of a medical practitioner for advice on care and treatment.
 If you are looking for professional medical care, find your local VA healthcare center by using the VA Facilities Locator & Directory.
+This page may contain links that will take you outside of the Department of Veterans Affairs website.
+VA does not endorse and is not responsible for the content of the linked websites.